-- 1) True/False You must wear safety glasses everywhere, at all times in the pit area. - 2) What is the name of the association of manufacturers of personal protective equipment and other safety equipment that enable people to work in hazardous environments? - 3) What are the 3 dimensions of a team's pit station? - 4) Which special team of students was created in an effort to help teams transport their robots throughout the pit? - 5) What is the ISEA rating of our safety vests? - 6) What item must teams submit to Safety Advisors that provide feedback and recognize the contributions of peers to the enhancement of the culture of safety at FIRST? - 7) True/False It is okay to wear a jacket over your team uniform as long as your ID badge is still showing. - 8) What principle do we use to improve our housekeeping and standardize our processes to ensure the safe operation of our shops and pit area? - 9) True/False a Mentor is eligible to win Safety Star of the Day. - 10) True/False Safety Advisors watch for safe work practices even when un-bagging the robot? - 11) What color are the Safety Advisor's shirts? - 12) What are pinch points? - 13) Why did we change the name of Safety Escorts to Safety Services? - 14) How many awards are listed as part of the Safety Awareness and Recognition Program? - 15) True/False Children 10 years old and under can be accompanied by someone 13 years old or older in the Pit Area. - 16) True/False It is okay for students to enter the hotel rooms of other students from different teams as long as they are of the same gender. - 17) Which class of safety apparel do roadway construction personnel, emergency response personnel and survey crews and utility workers wear? - 18) Where can a full explanation of the pit rules be found? - 19) When must your hair be tied up/back? - 20) Which class of safety apparel is worn around traffic going no faster than 25 mph?
+- 1) True/False You must wear safety glasses everywhere, at all times in the pit area. - 2) What is the name of the association of manufacturers of personal protective equipment and other safety equipment that enable people to work in hazardous environments? - 3) What are the 3 dimensional measurements of a team's pit station? - 4) Which special group of students was created by our team in an effort to help other FRC teams transport their robots throughout the pit? - 5) What is the ISEA rating of our safety vests? - 6) What item must teams submit to Safety Advisors that provide feedback and recognize the contributions of peers to the enhancement of the culture of safety at FIRST? - 7) True/False It is okay to wear a jacket over your team uniform as long as your ID badge is still showing. - 8) What principle do we use to improve our housekeeping and standardize our processes to ensure the safe operation of our shops and pit area? - 9) True/False Currently, a Mentor is eligible to win Safety Star of the Day. - 10) True/False Safety Advisors watch for safe work practices even when un-bagging the robot? - 11) What color are the Safety Advisor's shirts? - 12) True/False Teams that do not have a safety program can still win awards if they practice good housekeeping and wear appropriate PPE at the events? - 13) Why did we change the name of "Safety Escorts" to "Safety Services"? - 14) How many awards are listed as part of the Safety Awareness and Recognition Program? - 15) True/False Children 10 years old and under can be accompanied by someone 14 years old or older in the Pit Area. - 16) True/False It is okay for students to enter the hotel rooms of other students from different teams as long as they are of the same gender. - 17) Which safety apparel class number(s) do roadway construction personnel, emergency response personnel and survey crews and utility workers wear? - 18) Where can someone find a full explanation of the pit rules? - 19) When must your hair be tied up/back? - 20) Which class of safety apparel is worn around traffic going no faster than 25 mph?